-Commercial Litigation solicitor, Georgia Taylor explains what legal steps you can take if you have been affected by the Ralan Group collapse.
+Commercial Litigation Associate, Georgia Taylor explains what legal steps you can take if you have been affected by the Ralan Group collapse.

 On 31 July 2019, one of the largest development companies in Australia, Ralan Group Pty Ltd’ (Ralan Group) and its more than 50 subsidiary companies were advertised as being in voluntary administration.